Snorkeling Mexico Rocks – Patch Reef Good for Beginners

 And unlike many of the snorkeling spots in the area that are right on the barrier reef, Mexico Rocks is a star coral patch that is located in the shallow waters midway between the reef and the island.

 Although we did not see a lot of larger fish, we saw many immature fish.
 We also spotted a turtle sailing away as we arrived.
 And we did not see many turtles in Belize at all, so that was a treat.
-We did see our first huge lobster here, as well as a nurse shark gliding away (see below).
+We did see our first huge lobster here, as well as a nurse shark gliding away.

 Because it is a shallow area, the sun lights everything up, and the good underwater visibility is excellent for taking pictures.

-We found lots of soft corals (Gorgonians) while snorkeling Mexico Rocks, including sea fans, sea rods, fire coral and a variety of sponges to take snaps of.
+We found lots of soft corals while snorkeling Mexico Rocks, including sea fans and sea rods.
+We also saw star corals, fire coral and a variety of sponges to take snaps of.